emarsden/pgmacs/doc/src/container.md

 - Linux/armv7 (32-bit ARM)
 - Linux/riscv64

+We rebuild the container image on each new PGmacs release.

-Note that you need to run the container with `--network host` or a similar commandline option that allows network access to the PostgreSQL database.
+Note that you need to run the container with `--network host` or a similar commandline option that allows **network access to the PostgreSQL database**.